FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

 - Description: To use the app and her functionalities, like saving all your events, creating new ones and share with the target audience, you must register before.

-- Preconditions and Postconditions: The user should not have any account (with the same username) saved in the application.
+- Preconditions and Postconditions: The user should not have any account (with the same email) saved in the application.
 After register, the user will have access to all app functionalities.

 - Normal Flow:
 1. User thinks about the pretended username and password.
 2. User insert the fields in their position and submit.
-3. The system verifies if the username and password are valid.
+3. The system verifies if the email, password and username are valid.
 4. The system saves the data from the user.

-- Alternative Flows and Exceptions: If the verification process fails (3 point) the system will warn the user and request to input both fields again.
+- Alternative Flows and Exceptions: If the verification process fails (3 point) the system will warn the user and request to input all the fields again or the fields that are invalid.

 #### Login:
 - Actor: Conference Owner

-- Description: To access the app functionalities, presuming that you are already register and the account was logged out, you will need to log in with your username and password.
+- Description: To access the app functionalities, presuming that you are already register and the account was logged out, you will need to log in with your email and password.

 - Preconditions and Postconditions: The user should have already an EasyShare account.
 After logging in, the user will have access to his account and app functionalities.

 - Normal Flow:
 1. User insert the fields in their position and submit.
-2. The system verifies if the username and password are valid.
+2. The system verifies if the email and password are valid.
 3. The system grants user access.

 - Alternative Flows and Exceptions: If the verification process fails the system will warn the user and request to input both fields again.